 Improving data completeness

-This page provides information for how NHS organisations in England and Wales can improve their data.
+This page provides information for how NHS organisations in England and Wales can improve their data for breast cancer audit.

-Each NABCOP annual report makes recommendations on the care and treatment received by older women diagnosed with breast cancer, using results produced from data analysis.
-These recommendations also encourage all NHS organisations who diagnose and treat such women to review and check their data in order to ensure it is complete and accurately reflects local practice.
+Each NABCOP annual report made recommendations on the care and treatment received by older women diagnosed with breast cancer, using results produced from data analysis.
+These recommendations also encouraged all NHS organisations who diagnose and treat such women to review and check their data in order to ensure it is complete and accurately reflects local practice.
 This will continue to be paramount for the two new breast cancer audits launched in October 2022, which will expand on the work of the NABCOP.

-The NABCOP publishes the NHS organisation-level information that contributes to each of the core indicators reported on in the annual report so an NHS organisation can see how they perform in comparison to others.
-Each organisation should review this information and ascertain whether it accurately reflects local practice.
-Where this is considered not to be the case, further investigation should be undertaken to understand why.
+The NABCOP published the NHS organisation-level information that contributed to each of the core indicators reported on in the annual report so an NHS organisation could see how they perform in comparison to others.
+Each organisation was recommended to review this information and ascertain whether it accurately reflected local practice.
+Where this was considered not to be the case, there would be a need for further investigation to understand why.
 The following information was designed to help achieve this for the NABCOP, and remains relevant to future breast cancer audits.

 For NHS organisations in England

-For NHS organisations in England, there are a number of ways to improve the data that are submitted to the NABCOP:
+For NHS organisations in England, there are a number of ways to improve the data that are submitted:

 The CancerStats portal gives NHS providers the ability to review the quality of their data submissions to the NCRAS.
 It allows users to check the completeness of key data items and conduct comparisons with local, regional and national averages to calculate relative performance.
 NHS Staff on an N3 Network are able to access the portal by registering with CancerStats.